top of page

 Chief Executive Officer

-Joshua has been working at Michel Drapeau Law Office for the past decade, where he primarily practiced in the fields of administrative military law and veterans' law.
+Joshua is a Senior Lawyer at Michel Drapeau Law Office, where he primarily practices in the fields of administrative military law and veterans' law.
 He has experience in seeking judicial review at the Federal Court of Canada, with regards to VAC benefits and CAF decisions.

 Contact Us